albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 #### Does Java support return-type-based method overloading?

+**No**.
 Java does not support return-type-based method overloading.
 The Java compiler cannot determine which method to use by observing the return type.
-This means that a class cannot have two methods that differ only by return type.
+This means that a class cannot have two methods that differ only by their return type.
 Consider the following example.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**